timoxley/assert/Readme.md

 This module is used for writing unit tests for your applications, you can access it with `require('assert')`.

-`assert` is 'ported' from Node.JS for use as a component in the browser.
+`assert` module ported from Node.JS for use as a component in the browser.

 ## Installation